-GOTS (Global Organic Textile Standard) is a certificate that sets global standards for natural fibres to ensure that yarn, fabrics and apparel that are considered ‘organic’ retain this authenticity from harvesting, processing, exportation to selling.
+GOTS (Global Organic Textile Standard) is a certificate that sets global standards for natural fibres to ensure that yarn, fabrics and apparel that are considered ‘organic’ retain this authenticity from harvesting, processing, exportation and selling.
 The certificate is issued collaboratively by trade bodies and textile associations from countries like Japan and the USA in an effort to increase transparency in certification organic textiles globally.

 GOTS certificate is issued after wastewater from processing sites is tested for chemical substances such as fungicides, formaldehyde, ammonia, complexing chemicals, solvents, heavy metals and chlorophenols among others.
-Though natural fibres may start off as organic, treating them with any of these chemicals means means they are no longer 100% organic.
+Though natural fibres may start off as organic, treating them with any of these chemicals means they are no longer 100% organic.

 GOTS also imposes social responsibility requirements to ensure that workers are not subjected to forced labour, denied fair wages, held against their will or exposed to unhygienic and unsafe work conditions.

-1 NSF/ANSI 336 certification
+- NSF/ANSI 336 certification

-- If manufacture took into account energy and water conservation, social responsibility, recycling, among others.
+Pre-certificate evaluation is done based on how the fibres were sourced, if the fabric is safe and if manufacture took into account energy and water conservation, social responsibility, recycling, among others.

-4. Global Recycle Standard
+- Global Recycle Standard

 This certificate ensures transparency the amount of recycled material used to make end products.
 Bronze certification means clothing contains less than 30% recycled material, silver contains 70% to 95% recycled material, while gold certification is issued for products that are 95% to 100% recycled.